 Stick Up Some Skeletons

-For a Halloween landscape that looks like a bad dream, put skeletons with glowing eyes everywhere.
+For a Halloween landscape that looks like a bad dream, put skeletons with glowing eyes everywhere, inside and out.
 Pose them so they look like they’re crawling all over your house and lurking on the roofline.
-Add more skeletal beings to your front or back yard, along with stacks of skulls with blazing red eyes.
-The final touch?
-Mist from a fog machine to really set the scene.
+Add more skeletal beings to your front room or backyard, along with stacks of skulls with blazing red eyes.

 Don’t Forget Jack-O’-Lanterns